Welcome to the Department of Middle East Economics!

 Contact us /

-Our team works on research questions in the fields of Political Economy (in particular, the political economy of natural resources and the resource curse), Public Finance (e.g., shadow economy and smuggling), Applied Macroeconomics (e.g., foreign direct investment, oil price shocks) and Labor Economics (e.g., labor market rigidities, public-private sector wage differentials).
+Our team works on research questions in the fields of Political Economy (in particular, the Political Economy of Natural Resources and the Resource Curse, Economics of Arab Spring, Democratization, and Demographic Transition in the Middle East), Public Finance (e.g., Islamic Finance, Shadow Economy and Smuggling), Applied Macroeconomics (e.g., Globalization and Economic Liberalization in the Middle East) and Labor Economics (e.g., Labor Market Rigidities, Public-Private Sector Wage Differentials).
 We mainly focus on empirical research, using econometric tools to investigate Middle East & North Africa (MENA) related political economy questions.
-Our team provides an extensive institutional and technical knowledge on selected MENA countries such as Iran, Egypt and Morocco.
+Our team provides an extensive institutional and technical knowledge on selected MENA countries such as Iran, Egypt and Morocc

 We kindly welcome all interested students!
 For further information do not hesitate to contact us.

 New publication in the Energy Economics

 Mohammad R Farzanegan (joint with M. Raeisian Parvari) paper entitled "Iranian-Oil-Free Zone and International Oil Prices" is now accepted for publication in ...

 Mrs. Neda Seiban is examining gender and entrepreneurship related questions in Iran.

 Visiting Researcher from Qafqaz University - Center for Socio-Economic Research (Baku-Azerbaijan)